everrover/everrover.github.io/resume.md

     - Data synchronization and analysis with externally onboarded healthcare organizations
     - Patient data re-encryption for enhanced data security and breach remediation
 - **Drug interaction checker for pharmacies**:
-    - Pioneered the development for patient EHR on-boarding and ML-based analytics of patient prescriptions for insurance companies and pharmacies
+    - Pioneered the development for patient EHR on-boarding and ML-based analytics and a collection of patient prescription models for insurance companies and pharmacies
     - This was done to analyze adverse drug interactions and provide a detailed risk report to the pharmacy outlets, healthcare providers and insurance providers at early stages of healthcare delivery
-    - Capable of flagging drugs which are not covered under the patient's insurance plan
+    - System is capable of flagging drugs which are not covered under the patient's insurance plan
     - Capable of suggesting alternative drugs which are relevant w.r.t. both the patient's prescription and with insurance policies
     - *This has reduced the number of adverse drug interaction reports by >10% and has decreased prescription based insurance claim conflicts by >30%*
 - **Patient & Appointment on-boarding project**: